 The city has a fantastic choice of museums and art galleries.
 The BALTIC Centre of Contemporary Art on the Quayside offers regular exhibitions in modern art, as well as stunning views of the city from its outdoor viewing platform.
 The Laing Art Gallery displays a variety of historic, modern, and contemporary art and sculpture.

 The University also has its own art gallery on campus, the Hatton Gallery.
 Newcastle University is the lead partner in the Great North Museum: Hancock, which is located next to campus.
 The museum offers visitors the chance to see its large-scale interactive model of Hadrian’s Wall, a planetarium, and a scale replica of a T-Rex dinosaur skeleton.
-For science enthusiasts, Life is the biggest science center in the North of England.
+For science enthusiasts, The Life Science Centre is the biggest science exhibition in the North of England.